unlp-workshop/unlp-2024-shared-task/README.md

 3. The weights of the final model should be published on [the Hugging Face Hub](https://huggingface.co/) or a similar open platform.

-4. If you're going to train on Ukrainian External Independent Evaluation ("ЗНО") data, use [the provided data](./data/zno.train.jsonl) to avoid test set contamination.
+4. If you're going to train on the Ukrainian External Independent Evaluation (_ЗНО_) data, use [the provided data](./data/zno.train.jsonl) to avoid test set contamination.